Featured Artist. July 2021

 3” x 3”, encaustic, oil, ceramic letters on wood panel

-Writer, professor, feminist theorist, and cultural critic, bell hooks has had a profound influence on my ideas and work for decades.
-The words on Models for Study: bell hooks, was coined by her because she wanted “language that would actually remind us of the interlocking systems of domination that define our reality…” Race, class, gender remain institutional constructs that continue to benefit people who are white.
+Writer, professor, feminist theorist, and cultural critic, bell hooks has had a profound influence on my ideas and work for many years.
+Models for Study: bell hooks was inspired by hook's repeated use of this phrase.
+She wanted a “language that would actually remind us of the interlocking systems of domination that define our reality.”
+Race, class, and gender remain institutional constructs that continue to primarily benefit people who are white.

 Models for Study: bell hooks